cp2k/cp2k/INSTALL.md

   (if no `opencl-headers` are installed, CPATH can be needed to point into the CUDA installation similarly to `LIBRARY_PATH` to find `libOpenCL.so` at link-time).
-- There is no special offload compiler needed hence regular `CC` and `CFLAGS` are suffient to build the OpenCL backend as well as the OpenCL based LIBSMM library.
+- There is no special offload compiler needed hence regular `CC` and `CFLAGS` are sufficient to build the OpenCL backend as well as the OpenCL based LIBSMM library.
 - To enable the OpenCL backend for DBCSR set `OFFLOAD_TARGET = opencl` and add `-D__DBCSR_ACC` and `-D__OPENCL` to `CFLAGS`, i.e., `OFFLOAD_CC` and
   `OFFLOAD_FLAGS` are set accordingly (can be used to deviate if desired).